vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started-from-release.md

 #### Configure Compatibility Matrix

-Once the VDO is deployed, you will see that the VDO manager pod is in `CreateConfigError` state and expects for compatibility matrix to be present
+Once the VDO is deployed, you will see that the VDO manager pod is in `CreateConfigError` state and expects the compatibility matrix to be present
 ```shell
 vmware-system-vdo    vdo-controller-manager-5bd4ffcc88-z5ltl      1/2     CreateContainerConfigError   0          40s
 ```